 Bilateral Labor Agreements Dataset

-Adam Chilton and Eric Posner.
+- Adam S. Chilton and Eric A. Posner.
 2018.
-Why Countries Sign Bilateral Labor Agreements.
+“Why Countries Sign Bilateral Labor Agreements.”
 Journal of Legal Studies 47(S1): 45-88 (available at the journal website and as a working paper on SSRN).

 Since the second version of the datasets also builds on work by Margaret Peters, please also considering citing: